Section 6 – Businesses

 Scientific Research and Experimental Development

-For federal and Quebec purposes7, individuals who carry out SR&ED work are entitled to a tax credit.
-In Quebec, the first $50,0008 in annual expenses does not give entitlement to the credit.
-To learn more about the rates, see Table C5 in the Corporate Taxation and U.S. Federal Tax Schedule.
+For federal and Quebec purposes6, individuals who carry out SR&ED work are entitled to a tax credit.
+In Quebec, the first $50,0007 in annual expenses does not give entitlement to the credit.
+To learn more about the rates, see the Schedule -Corporate Taxation and U.S. Federal Tax Schedule.

 Apprenticeship and Training Credits